Skip to main content

 • PRSI class A HSE pension, plus

-• any social welfare or reduced social welfare payment you are getting, and
+• any social welfare or reduced social welfare payment you're getting, and

-• PRSI class D pension (where no coordination with the contributory state pension is applied if you paid PRSI class D during your employment)
+• PRSI class D pension (where no coordination with the State Pension Contributory is applied as if you paid PRSI class D during your employment)

 Applying for supplementary pension

-If you do not qualify for a social welfare payment or a reduced social welfare payment, you can apply for a supplementary pension from your pension area office.
+2. If you decide not to apply for payment of social welfare benefits, or if you fail to qualify or qualify at a reduced rate, then you can apply for payment of a supplementary pension from your pension area office.

 • HSE supplementary pension application form

-• DEASP form confirming no entitlement, or reduced entitlement, to a social welfare payment
+• documentation from DSP confirming no entitlement, or reduced entitlement to a social welfare payment

 When payments end

-The contributory state pension will become payable when you turn 66, the current eligibility age.
+The State Pension Contributory will become payable when you turn 66, the current eligibility age.